After a day of snowmobiling in January 2015, a four-wheeler accident pinned Sandy’s leg against a garage closet.

 “Once I made that decision, there was no looking back,” Sandy said.
 “I wanted to gain mobility and independence.”

-After the amputation, she participated in outpatient physical therapy at UPMC Centers for Rehab Services’ South Side location at 2000 Mary Street.
+After the amputation, she participated in outpatient physical therapy at UPMC Rehabilitation Institute’s South Side location at 2000 Mary Street.

 Outpatient Rehabilitation for Amputation

-For each phase of recovery, UPMC Centers for Rehab Services (CRS) provides rehabilitation services to amputee patients like Sandy.
+For each phase of recovery, UPMC Rehabilitation Institute provides rehabilitation services to amputee patients like Sandy.
 Highly trained therapists provide specialized rehabilitation programs to:

-For more information on outpatient amputation rehabilitation provided by UPMC Centers for Rehab Services, call 1-888-723-4CRS (4277) or visit UPMC.com/4CRS.
+For more information on outpatient amputation rehabilitation provided by UPMC Rehabilitation Institute, call 1-888-723-4277.

 For Sandy, her CRS physical therapist, Lisa, made her do practical things.
 She learned how to get up from a fall, how to rise from a seated position without using her arms, walk on a downward slope, and practice stepping over a curb while holding a glass of water.

-At CRS, you can count on expert care through every step of the rehabilitation process.
+At UPMC Rehabilitation Institute, you can count on expert care through every step of the rehabilitation process.
 From wound care to pain management to prosthetic fitting to physical and occupational therapy, we are here for you throughout your entire rehabilitation journey.

 Our pre-prosthetic rehabilitation services include: